nbryant42/xDRCal/README.md

 somewhere in between Gamma 2.2 and sRGB, at the low end of the curve.

 Opinions differ on whether sRGB or Gamma 2.2 is "best," and there is no One True Way.
 Some content was mastered to 2.2, other content to sRGB, and it's anyone's guess which is which.
-For a workaround to change your Windows behavior in SDR mode, see https://github.com/dylanraga/win11hdr-srgb-to-gamma2.2-icm
+For a workaround to change your Windows behavior in HDR mode, see https://github.com/dylanraga/win11hdr-srgb-to-gamma2.2-icm